alexharri/website/posts/webgl-gradients.md

 const float A = 15.0;
 const float L = 75.0;

-const float W = (2.0 * PI) / L; // Wave length multiplier
+const float W = (2.0 * PI) / L; // Wavelength multiplier

 float curve_y = Y + sin(x * W) * A;
 ```

-Which produces a sine wave:
+This draws a sine wave:

 <WebGLShader fragmentShader="linear_gradient_area_under_wave" height={150} width={150} showControls={false} />

-At the moment, the wave is completely static.
-For us to produce any any motion we'll need to introduce a time variable to the shader.
+At the moment, things are completely static.
+For our shader to produce any motion we'll need to introduce a time variable.
 We can do that using [uniforms][uniform].

 [uniform]: https://www.khronos.org/opengl/wiki/Uniform_(GLSL)